 Learn more: Amica Insurance review

 Erie has the lowest average percentage increases for all the driving incidents of the companies on our list.
-However, the company might be particularly good for drivers with a speeding ticket.
-On average, drivers with Erie only see a 4% premium increase after getting a speeding ticket.
+However, the company might be particularly good for high-risk insurance after a speeding ticket conviction.
+On average, drivers with Erie only see a 4% annual premium increase after getting a speeding ticket.
+Erie also has the cheapest coverage on our list for safe drivers with clean driving records.
 The regional auto insurance company is only available in 12 states and Washington, D.C., so Erie car insurance might not be an option for everyone.

 Learn more: Erie Insurance review

 A DUI is a serious offense and the repercussions are severe, including a higher car insurance premium.
 If you need high-risk car insurance after a DUI conviction, Geico could be a good choice.
-Although the average premium increase is steep, Geico’s increase is less than the national average.
-Additionally, not all companies will write insurance policies for drivers with DUIs, but Geico typically will.
+Although the average annual premium increase is steep, Geico’s increase is less than the national average premium increase.
+Additionally, not all companies will take on insurance policies for drivers with DUIs, but Geico typically will.
 If your license is suspended, you may need to have the company file an SR-22 or FR-44 form with the Department of Motor Vehicles (DMV) on your behalf to reinstate it.